Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 The Interaction Between Birth Control Pills And Early HRT Use During Menstruation

-Some perimenopausal women use combined oral contraceptives (COCs) to regulate irregular periods while managing menopausal symptoms simultaneously.
-COCs contain synthetic estrogen and progestin but differ from traditional menopausal HRT in dose and purpose.
+Some perimenopausal women use combined oral contraceptives (COCs) to regulate irregular periods while managing symptoms.
+COCs contain synthetic estrogen and progestin but differ from traditional menopausal HRT in dose, purpose, and contraceptive effect.

 Switching from birth control pills to standard HRT involves: